-- 1. Economic Opportunities for Low and Very Low-Income Persons.
+- Economic Opportunities for Low and Very Low-Income Persons.
 Section 3 of the Housing and Urban Development Act of 1968, 12 U.S.C. sec.
-1791u, Economic Opportunities for Low and Very Low-Income Persons; HUD regulations at 24 CFR part 135, including but not limited to subpart E and G reporting requirements; and any Section 3 employment, housing opportunity, or other plan adopted by the Housing Agency. - Affirmatively Furthering Fair Housing.
-Affirmative duty to further fair housing, including elimination of impediments to fair housing; the local jurisdiction or regional Analysis of Impediments to Fair Housing Choice; and the affirmative duty to carry out activities proposed specifically in your application to address the furtherance of fair housing. - 3.
+1791u, Economic Opportunities for Low and Very Low-Income Persons; HUD regulations at 24 CFR part 135, including but not limited to subpart E and G reporting requirements; and any Section 3 employment, housing opportunity, or other plan adopted by the Housing Agency. - 2.
+Affirmatively Furthering Fair Housing.
+Affirmative duty to further fair housing, including elimination of impediments to fair housing; the local jurisdiction or regional Analysis of Impediments to Fair Housing Choice; and the affirmative duty to carry out activities proposed specifically in your application to address the furtherance of fair housing.
+Section 109 of the Housing and Community Development Act of 1974. - 3.
 Uniform Relocation.
 Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended (URA) and implementing regulations at 49 CFR part 24. - 4.
 Nondiscrimination.
-The Americans with Disabilities Act, Title IX of the Education Amendments Act of 1972, Fair Housing Act, Title VI of the Civil Rights Act of 1964, section 504 of the Rehabilitation Act of 1973, and the Age Discrimination Act of 1975. - 5.
-Cost Principles.
+The Americans with Disabilities Act, Title IX of the Education Amendments Act of 1972, Fair Housing Act, Title VI of the Civil Rights Act of 1964, section 504 of the Rehabilitation Act of 1973, the Age Discrimination Act of 1975, and section 109 of the Housing and Community Development Act of 1974. - Cost Principles.
 OMB Circular No. A-122 (Cost Principles for Nonprofit Organizations) or OMB Circular No. A-87 (Cost Principles for Local Units of Government), as appropriate.

-Signed this day of , 2000.
+Sig gned this day of, 2001.

-By:
+Ву

 Applicant Chief Executive Officer or Other Authorized Representative

-For:
+Fo r

-Percent of Time on Grant Cost to Grant ате: Role in Grant Program ्रा विद्य ा FFING Applicant Name: Organization and Position 1 Role in Grant Program Chart A: CB/CR GRANT STAFFING 1.
-APPLICANT Name of Staff Person Org • • • • • • • • • • • • • • • • • • • II.
-CONTRACTOR ROLE Type of Contractor to be Solicited
+2577-0221 OMB Approval No. 2577-0221 Cost to Grant Percent of Time on Grant Estimated Cost to Grant Program Name: Role in Grant Program · Estimated Cost t STAFFING Applicant Name: Organization and Position Role in Grant Program Chart A: CB/CR PROGRAM STAFFING I. APPLICANT Name of Staff Person Org II.
+CONTRACTOR ROLE Type of Contractor to be Solicited cant: Appli